benbeezy/Dollo/README.md

 3 x gear.scad

+Metal parts we hope to get rid of in the future

+11 x M3x40  for the motor mounts and bed gears

+5 x M3x10  for the motor mounts and bed gears

+4 x M3x20  for the z motor

+4 x M3 lock nuts  for the bed gears

+Electronics and other

+1 x main controller board (we use RAMBo and also like the idea of printing the pcb and solding the componants your self)

+3 x end stop switches   we are trying to come up with a clever way of doing with with printed conductive parts

+5 x motors

+1 x hotend or whatever tool tip you want really

+1 x hobbed thing, gear or bolt

+1 x bearing for extruder (might be able to print)

+1 x heated bed

+1 x glass/aluminum that fits on the bed

+4 x springs and screw for leveling your bed.

 # How to assemble
 1) start with the basic frame, take a single corner and butt joint all 3 extention pieces to it with all 4 bow_tie slots. then on the end of each of those add corner pieces then extention pieces agian untill you have built out a full cube shape.